 Sing through one song over and over or add in a mix of songs with this multi-purpose Lucky Charms Ways to Sing Review Game!
 There’s several fun ways to play and cute included cards or blank options to add your own actions or song titles.
 This fun game can be used any time of the year, but it’s great for St Patrick’s Day to add in some holiday fun, while using your own custom song list.

-Use these cute rhyming clues created by Richelle Lee and shared with permission to start your own Leprechaun treasure hunt!
+Use these cute rhyming clues singing time idea was created by Richelle Lee and shared with permission to start your own Leprechaun treasure hunt!
 She came up with 11 different fun locations to hide a clue and an adorable poem to get started with the activity.

 More St Patrick’s Day Singing Time Ideas